 - Shred it onto rice or warm, smashed potatoes.
 It’s easy, full of flavor, and a true crowd pleaser.

 Tip: if you’re going to be buying meat in a foreign country, it may be helpful to bring a little butchering diagram of cows, pigs, etc. Otherwise, you’re going to be doing some interesting pantomime to convey the parts of the animal you want to buy.
 I tend to stay away from things like steak or tenderloin when abroad, since both the cuts and the flavor/marbling of the animals will be different than you expect in the U.S., and our usual cooking techniques may not work as well.
 Ground meat and cuts for slow cooking (think roasts, stews, braises) are safer bets.

-Roasting is best done in a low to medium oven (300 to 350 degrees Farenheit), but pork butt can also be braised on the stovetop.
+If you don’t have access to an oven, pork butt can also be braised on the stovetop.
 If you do it on a stovetop, be prepared to check the meat often once most of the liquid has evaporated to keep it from completely sticking to and burning the bottom of your pot.
 You can leave some liquid for a saucier dish, or let most of it evaporate, if you like crunchy bits and pieces mixed in with the rest of the meat.
 Expect chunks to take about 3 hours and a whole butt to take up to 6.

 A couple of baggies of bulk spices from home doesn’t take up too much room, but are a great way to bring the taste of home with you.

 Turkey might be hard to come by overseas- at least the huge Thanksgiving birds we’re used to over here – but you can always roast a chicken and have a veritable feast.